 Among De Silva’s awards are the best accompanist special prize at the ninth International Tchaikovsky Competition in Moscow.
 He performed at the White House in 2007 for President George W. Bush and Queen Elizabeth, and in 2012 with Perlman for President Barak Obama and Shimon Peres.
 He has also appeared on television on The Tonight Show with Midori; and on radio stations WQXR, WNYC, and WNCN, as well as the Berlin Radio, Japan’s NHK, and CNN’s Showbiz Today, Millenium Grammy’s 2000.
 De Silva has recorded on the DGG, CBS/Sony Classical, Collins Classics, and BMG labels.

 De Silva holds BM and MM degrees from Juilliard where he studied piano with Martin Canin and chamber music with Felix Galimir.
 He earned an associate degree from the Royal Academy of London in 1992 and was the recipient of the first President’s Fund scholarship from his home country to study at Juilliard.
 He also studied piano with Hamish Milne while attending the Royal Academy of Music from 1975 to 81.
 De Silva has been on the faculty at Juilliard since 1991.

-Undecided?
-See this incredible performance!
+Still undecided?
+See this incredible performance: